 A Rain Garden receives water from impervious (hard) surfaces such as rooftops, sidewalks, driveways and patios.
 The shallow depression of the garden holds the water so it can slowly infiltrate back into the soil as the plants, mulch and soil naturally remove pollutants from the runoff.

-Contact us today, we serve Lake Forest, Wauconda & Barrington, IL, and the greater surrounding areas!
+Contact us today, we serve Lake Forrest, Wauconda & Barrington, IL, and the greater surrounding areas!